PrefectHQ/prefect/docs/cloud/webhooks.md

 Now let's say that after a few days you and the Data Science team are getting a lot of value from the automations you have set up with the static webhook.
-You've agreed to upgrade this webhook to handle all of the various models that they produce.
+You've agreed to upgrade this webhook to handle all of the various models that the team produces.
 It's time to add some dynamic information to your webhook template.

-Your colleages in Data Science have adjusted their daily `cron` scripts to `POST` a small body that includes the ID and name of the model that was just refreshed:
+Your colleagues on the team have adjusted their daily `cron` scripts to `POST` a small body that includes the ID and name of the model that was updated:

 ```bash
 curl \